MicrosoftDocs/ai-builder/ai-builder-docs/message-management.md

 ## Train a custom model to be used in an agent flow

 Training a custom model (for example, *document processing* and *object detection*) happens in the Power Apps or Power Automate portal, in the **AI models** page.
-Training doesn't require any AI Builder credits or Copilot Credits.
+Training doesn't require AI Builder credits or Copilot Credits.

 Your published model is available in an agent flow and consumes Copilot Credits.